Skip to main contentArrow Right

 Embrace passwordless authentication

 Passwordless authentication reduces the risk of account takeovers and identity theft while improving user experience.
-FIDO2 is supported by 95% of global user devices, making passwordless a practical choice for modern applications.
+90% of users are aware of passkeys and 75% of users have enabled passkeys on at least one account, making passwordless a practical choice for modern applications.
 When launching a new auth method like magic links, email-based OTPs, or passkeys, consider gradually rolling out to a smaller cluster of users first.

 Implement adaptive MFA